renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/language/golang.md

 | \>=1.17 |     go.mod     |    ✅    |
 | <1.17   | go.mod, go.sum |    ✅    |

-In Go 1.17+ projects, Trivy uses `go.mod` for direct/indirect dependencies.
+In Go 1.17+ projects, Vul uses `go.mod` for direct/indirect dependencies.
 On the other hand, it uses `go.mod` for direct dependencies and `go.sum` for indirect dependencies in Go 1.16 or less.

 Go 1.17+ holds actually needed indirect dependencies in `go.mod`, and it reduces false detection.